dewcservices/LocalChat/README.md

 ![LocalChat-Translation](./docs/figures/LocalChat-Translation.png)

+> Note: This app is still in development and contains various incomplete features.

 ## Downloading and Running the Application

 Download the app from the [release page](https://github.com/dewcservices/LocalChat/releases) and unzip to a location of